-During your initial 30-minute appointment, your skin cancer Doctor will undertake a full-body skin examination and full-body photography using our FotoFinder Digital Dermoscopy system.
-Moles and suspicious skin lesions will be checked, imaged, and securely stored on our private database.
+During your initial 30-minute appointment, your skin cancer Doctor will undertake a full-body skin examination and full-body photography using a fotofinder Digital Dermoscopy system.
+Moles and suspicious skin lesions will be checked, imaged, and securely stored on stored on a private database.
 Your doctor will then provide their professional assessment.

 Choose an in-person mole check